rehabdev-hub/rehabdev-hub/README.md

 <tr>
 <td width="60%">

-I am a #1 Frontend Developer in Pakistan with over 3+ years of experience building high-quality, conversion-focused websites.
-I specialize in Shopify development and modern frontend technologies, delivering clean, scalable, and performance-driven solutions.
+I am a Frontend Developer in Pakistan with over 4 years of experience building quality, conversion focused websites.
+I specialize in Shopify or Wordpress development and modern frontend technologies, delivering clean, scalable, and performance driven solutions.

 - Currently working on Shopify stores and custom frontend solutions
 - Continuously learning and improving in Next.js and React Native
 - Open to collaboration on ecommerce and SaaS-based projects
-- Exploring DevOps and modern deployment workflows
 - Strong focus on UI/UX and performance optimization
 - Contact: wwwrehananseri17@gmail.com
 - Portfolio: <a href="www.linkedin.com/in/rehan-frontend-developer-pakistan">LinkedIn Profile</a>